 Alternatives To Gluten-Rich Foods:

-Many of the foods that we consume in our day to day life contain gluten.
+Most of the food that we consume in our day to day life contains gluten.
 But let’s not get sad yet.
-Maximum of these foods come with alternatives that are completely or partially gluten-free.
-It is a great news for people with celiac disease.
+Most of these gluten free products come with alternatives that are completely or partially gluten-free.
+It is great news for people with celiac disease.

 Also, these days many manufacturers produce products that are gluten-free.
 So, you can buy these from the supermarket.
-But be aware of the labeling.
-Some products are labeled as wheat-free.
-This doesn’t necessarily mean that they are gluten-free.
+But be aware of the labelling.
+Some products are labeled as wheat-free which doesn’t necessarily mean that they are gluten-free.

 Here are some gluten-free alternatives to some of the most popular foods items:

 Cereals is a part and parcel for most of us in the morning.
 Many people can’t even think of starting their day without a bowl of cereal.
 Unfortunately, most of the cereals are not gluten-free which puts people with celiac disease in a bad place.
-But the good thing is, not all of the cereals are gluten-free.
+But the good thing is, not all of the cereals have gluten.

 So, you’ll need to look for the ones that are labeled as gluten-free.
 In most supermarkets, you’ll easily find such cereals.
-However, if you want to be double sure, check the labels.
+However, if you want to be doubly sure, check the labels for the ingredients.

-Some cereals, especially the ones made with puffed rice and cornflakes may contain malt extract or flavor which contains gluten.
+Some cereals, especially the ones made with puffed rice and cornflakes may contain malt extract or flavour which contains gluten.